 Tips for Placing Concrete in Hot Weather

 Concrete placed in hot weather sets more quickly and produces higher early strength, but its ultimate strength through the curing process will be lower than expected.
-Proper mix design can compensate for these conditions, and in combination with protective measures to prevent rapid evaporation, quality concrete can be poured in hot temperatures when you consider these recommendations:
+Proper mix design can compensate for these conditions, and in combination with protective measures to prevent rapid evaporation, quality concrete can be poured in hot temperatures with consideration of additional factors.

 - Have sufficient manpower to manage the concrete when it is being poured and for the finishing process.

 - Use a large size and amount of coarse aggregate particles if hot weather is likely to occur during the concrete placement.
 Larger aggregates will minimize the probability of having concrete shrink due to environmental conditions.

 - If possible, avoid placing concrete at noon or during the afternoon.